The implications of remarrying: how to develop a solid marriage.

-Take time to work on any problem areas.
+2. Take time to work on any problem areas.
 Problem areas might include conflict, bad habits carried over from the previous marriage, or poor communication skills.
 Keep the ex-spouse from interfering with your marriage or family relationships.
-If problems are more challenging than you can handle on your own, get help.
-Take a marriage enrichment program or seek counselling from a competent and trusted professional.
+If problems are more challenging than you can handle on your own, it may be worth seeking professional help in the form of a qualified therapist to help manage issues.

-Plan time to be alone together.
+3. Plan time to be alone together.
 Couples who grow together make time for their relationship.
 Spend time learning one thing about your spouse's life that day, having a stress-reducing conversation at the end of each workday, doing something every day to show genuine affection and appreciation, and having a weekly date.
-During special fun times together, make it a point not to discuss family matters.
-Just focus on the two of you.
+During special fun times together, make it a point not to discuss family matters but just focus on the two of you.

-Support one another with the children.
+5. Support one another with the children.
 Allow your spouse to discipline children without interference.
 If you do disagree about how a situation was handled, take that matter up together privately.
-Don't disagree in front of the children on disciplinary matters but present a united front.
+Don't disagree in front of the children but present a united front.

-Expect and accept different parent-child, stepparent-stepchild relationships.
-For example, a stepparent should not feel offended or left out if a stepchild prefers to seek the advice of his or her biological parent on an important matter.
+6. Expect and accept different parent-child, stepparent-stepchild relationships.
+A stepparent should not feel offended or left out if a stepchild prefers to seek the advice of his or her biological parent on an important matter.
 Different levels of comfort and depth of involvement in relationships are normal.
 Of course, certain things like being respectful to one parent or child and rude to others are not to be accepted.

-Work out financial matters together.
+7. Work out financial matters together.
 Whether you use a common-pot, two-pot, or even three-pot financial arrangement, make sure you decide these issues as a couple.
-Neither spouse should follow an independent course of action.
-Work out a financial arrangement that you both feel good about.
-For more information on dealing with financial issues in stepfamillies, check out the book by Patricia Estess titled "Money Advice for your Successful Remarriage."
+Neither spouse should follow an independent course of action and work out a financial arrangement that you both feel good about.
+For more information on dealing with financial issues in stepfamilies, check out the book by Patricia Estess titled "Money Advice for your Successful Remarriage."